antonio490/linux/tty.md

 Pressing <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F1</kbd> will return you to the login prompt of your graphical desktop session.

+### CLI

+Instead of using the keyboard shortcut we can also change virtual terminals on cli typing the next commands:

+        $ chvt <terminal #>

+        $ chvt 2 // Desktop tty

+        $ chvt 3 // tty 3

 ### When can tty be useful?

 - If we have to move a lot of data from directories instead of doing it on the Desktop tty it might be a good idea to do it on tty 3 for example so the action is executed faster.

 - If computer freezes we should open a tty and try to stop programms running or reboot the computer on a safely way.